bsef19m521/Data-Science-and-Machine-Learning-with-Python/code/Day 11&12/README.md

 - Slicing a Tuple
 - Tuple concatenation and repetition
 - Being immutable, you cannot add elements to a Tuple
-- Being immutable, you cannot remove elemenst from a Tuple
+- Being immutable, you cannot remove elements from a Tuple
-- Converting string object to Tuple and vice-versa (using type casting, split() and join())
+- Converting string object to Tuple and vice-versa (using type casting, split(), and join())
 - Tuple methods
-- Sorting a Tuple using built-in `sorted()` function
+- Sorting a Tuple using the built-in `sorted()` function